Body on Colorado peak believed to be missing New Jersey man

-ROCKY MOUNTAIN NATIONAL PARK, Colo.
-(AP) — Rocky Mountain National Park rangers have found a body believed to be a New Jersey man who has been missing for seven months on the park’s highest mountain.
+ROCKY MOUNTAIN NATIONAL PARK (AP) – Rocky Mountain National Park rangers have found a body believed to be a New Jersey man who has been missing for seven months on the park’s highest mountain.

 Park spokeswoman Kyle Patterson said Friday the body is believed to be 30-year-old Ryan Albert of Marlton, New Jersey.
 Marlton was last seen Oct.
 4 on the Longs Peak trail.
 The mountain reaches 14,259 feet (4,346 meters) above sea level.